Yes. Metrics can be traded, exchanged, and have value.

 Is the price stable?

-Can I invest in Chances like in bitcoin?
+Can I invest in Metric like in bitcoin?

 No. The currency is price stable, and designed for making transactions.
 There are no miners, and no incentive for holding the currency long term.
-You can, however, use Chances to build wealth in new businesses, services, and products, by paying for goods and labor in Chances.
+You can, however, use Metrics to build wealth in new businesses, services, and products, by paying for goods and labor in Metrics.

 Can I become a miner?